musselwhizzle/Focus-Points/docs/Focus Points.md

 Nikon Mirrorless cameras feature a hybrid autofocus system, where PDAF and CAF cooperate to achieve fast and precise focus.
 While earlier models like the Z6 produced a fair amount of images with PDAF results, those images become rare in modern cameras like the Z9, with CAF technology getting more capable.

-Early Z models feature a 81-point (9x9) PDAF, for Z8/Z9 this has grown to 493 points (27x15).
+Early Z models feature an 81-point (9x9) PDAF, for Z8/Z9 this has grown to 493 points (27x15).
 In contrast to DSLRs, the information about inactive (not used) focus points is less useful here, so it is not displayed.

 Example for Contrast AF (with subject detection "People"):